 Drill injuries, needle breaks into the patient’s body, fractures, improper injections and accidental eye injection are more common than one may think.
 Permanent injuries can result from all of these dental malpractice instances, as they have for patients presenting malpractice cases through their experienced attorneys.

-Dental malpractice lawyer Crane recommends that patients ensure their dentist or other oral care professional is attentive and informative during dental visits.
+Dental malpractice lawyer Cantor recommends that patients ensure their dentist or other oral care professional is attentive and informative during dental visits.

 He suggests, “Don’t be shy in asking about your dentist’s experience in a particular procedure, before consenting to those treatments.
 Ensure your dentist knows your medical history, whether you have allergies and understands your concerns about pain, possible infections or other conditions of your mouth and teeth.
 If you don’t feel comfortable with your oral care provider, find another one to meet your needs.”